top of page

 Over the years, the WASH sector faces some challenges in getting people access to clean drinking water and safe toilets.
 At FLUSH, we have distilled some of the key failures and misconceptions we have witnessed in the sector that need to change.

-"If they build it, they will come"
+"If WE build it, they will come"

 Building toilets for people and then leaving the scene has been a historically common way people in the world of water & sanitation have tried to improve access to sanitation.

-Read more: The Last Taboo: (by Black & Fawcett)
+Read more: The Last Taboo (by Black & Fawcett)

 Read more: Toilets & Taps Aren't Enough (by Casey & Crichton-Smith)